ai-cam/ai-cam.github.io/_reports/2025-ai-cam-annual-report-2024-2025.md

 ---
 ## Download the Full Report

-The complete findings and details can be found [here.](/assets/uploads/ai-cam-2025-annual-report.pdf)
+The complete findings and details can be found in the full report.